A Game Theoretic Framework for Model Based Reinforcement Learning: Algorithms

 \section{Algorithms}

 So far, we have established how MBRL can be viewed as a game that couples policy and model learning.
-We now turn to developing algorithms to solve the MBRL game.
+We now turn to developing algorithms for solving the game.
 Unlike common deep learning settings (e.g. supervised learning), there are no standard workhorses for continuous games.
-Direct extensions of optimization workhorses (e.g. SGD) are unstable for games due to non-stationarity~\cite{Schfer2019CompetitiveGD, Wang2019FollowRidge, Fiez2019ConvergenceOL, Jin2019WhatIL}.
+Direct extensions of optimization workhorses (e.g. SGD) are unstable for games due to non-stationarity~\cite{Wang2019FollowRidge, Fiez2019ConvergenceOL}.
 We first review some of these extensions before presenting our final algorithms.